The Ultimate Guide for Managing Church Volunteers

 1. BE CLEAR AND UPFRONT ABOUT EXPECTATIONS

 Anytime you ask for volunteers, make sure you communicate what’s expected of them and how long it will take.
 Don’t ask for open-ended commitments.
 That gets old really fast.
-By telling people how long a task will take and what it entails, you’re communicating that you value their time—and giving them the ability to make educated decisions.
+By telling people how long a task will take and what it entails, you’re communicating that you value their time—and you’re giving them the ability to make educated decisions.

 2. PAY ATTENTION TO HOW MUCH SOMEONE IS HELPING